 16. Ornamental Peppers (Capsicum spp)

 The ornamental pepper plants are admired by many gardeners for their colorful fruits in shades of red, orange, yellow, purple, black, and white.
-It is easy to find multiple colors present on one plant at the same time, as the fruits’ color changes as they mature and ripen.
+It is easy to find multiple colors present on one plant simultaneously, as the fruits’ color changes as they mature and ripen.

-Although ornamental peppers are safe to eat, most gardeners grow them for their attractive color and ornamental qualities rather than their flavor (extremely hot).
+Although ornamental peppers are safe to eat, most gardeners grow them for their attractive color and decorative qualities rather than their flavor (extremely hot).

 Caution: The leaves of ornamental peppers are toxic to humans and pets.